 Compared to the recently revealed Garmin Forerunner 620 GPS watch, the D2’s 70×70 monochrome LCD screen doesn’t look particularly cutting edge.
 On the other hand, the display’s resolution is pretty much adequate for the task since it is legible enough not only to display such information as your real speed and altitude but also to show you an easily readable map with a route to your airport of destination.

-As for the battery life of the gadget, it is comparable with other GPS-equipped watches.
+As for the battery life, it is comparable with other GPS-equipped watches.
 The manufacturer guarantees that it will work up to 50 hours in GPS mode, up to two weeks in sensor mode and whole five weeks in watch mode.
 According to the company, the battery fully charges with a proprietary clip-on module at around two hours: just like your normal smartphone does.

 As for the price, it is a pretty much standard $500 USD.
-While not terribly cheap, it is not merely a lot more affordable than a fancy quartz Breitling that sports a lot less functions, but comes at a much higher price, but is also designed to actually give you something in return for that hard-earned cash of yours.
+While not terribly cheap, it is not merely a lot more affordable than a fancy quartz Breitling that sports a lot fewer functions, but comes at a much higher price, but is also designed to actually give you something in return for that hard-earned cash of yours.